ScreamingHawk/path_tiles/README.md

 Feel free to tweak these values to suit your printer and design aesthetic.

-> **Note:** The code automatically handles overlapping grooves by merging them before creating the 3D mesh, ensuring proper cuts even when paths cross or overlap.

-## Next Steps

-* Replace straight cylinders with curved splines or Bezier patches for smoother swirling tracks.
-* Add chamfers or fillets to base edges for a refined look.
-* Integrate with a CAD API (e.g., FreeCAD) for more advanced modeling.

 ## License

 This project is licensed under the MIT License.
 Feel free to adapt and extend it for personal or commercial use.